The experience of late miscarriage can come as a huge shock.

 And Bill talks about his wife’s illness and subsequent late miscarriage and his feelings of loss and grief.

-You might also want to visit our forum, where you can share your thoughts and feelings with others who have been through a late loss.
+You might also want to visit our forum, which has a dedicated board for late loss and where you can share your thoughts and feelings with others who have been through something similar.